-It is vital to remove excess water from your above-ground pool’s solid tarp style winter cover to avoid damage to the cover and the pool.
+It is vital to remove excess water from solid tarp style winter covers, commonly used on above-ground and some in-ground pools, to avoid damage to the cover and the pool.
 This can easily be done with a submersible pump on your pool cover whenever temperatures are above freezing, and liquid water is present.
 This frequently occurs in fall before freezing temperatures arise, during winter when unseasonably warm temperatures exist for several days in a row, and in spring as temperatures begin to rise.

-The typical tarp style cover is secured to your pool wall and top ledge with a steel cable that is tightened around the pool.
+Above-ground Pool Tarp Cover: The typical tarp style cover is secured to your above-ground pool wall and top ledge with a steel cable that is tightened around the pool.
 As water accumulates on the pool cover, unless the water in your pool is frozen, the water weight on the cover displaces water from inside your pool, out through the return hole and/or skimmer.
 As this occurs, stress increases as your pool cover strains against your pool wall and top ledge.

 Consider that water on a 24’ round pool weighs about one ton per inch deep.
 So, six inches of water on your pool cover, weighing over 6 tons, can put a fair amount of strain on the cover and pool.